browserpass/browserpass-extension/README.md

 ## Privacy

 Browserpass does not send any telemetry data.
 All metadata that is collected in order for the extension to function correctly is stored _only_ in local storage, and never leaves your browser.

+This data is not synchronized between your computers, and upon removing Browserpass extension all the data will be automatically purged by your browser.

+In order to remove all metadata, use the "Clear usage data" button in the extension options page or do it using your browser's devtools.

 ## Requested permissions